thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-index.md

 ## Understand the indexing behavior for Worksheets
 For Worksheets, you can only choose whether or not to index the column.
 You cannot choose an index type.
 When viewing a Worksheet, toggle the **SUGGEST VALUES IN SEARCH** option on or off.

+{% include note.html content="When an administrator adds a formula to a Worksheet, it appears as a selectable column in your search.
+To enable indexing for a Worksheet formula, set the **SUGGEST VALUES IN SEARCH** option to 'yes'." %}

 ![Worksheet search indexing]({{ site.baseurl }}/images/worksheet-search-indexing.png "Worksheet search indexing")